sametkaya/vap2d/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE v.3](LICENSE).
 For more details, see the `LICENSE` file.

 ## Contact